bryancostanich/FountainSharp/README.md

 This project is a work in progress.
 For a detailed list of outstanding tasks, see the [TODO](Source/FountainSharp/FountainSharp.Parse/ToDo.md), however, in general the following major items are outstanding:

  * **Custom HTML CSS** - HTML transformation is largely done, but custom CSS templates should be allowed.
- * **Usage Documentation** - The library should be documented from a consumer perspective.

 ## Contributing